gatsbyjs/gatsby/docs/docs/adding-an-rss-feed.md

 To see your feed in action, run `gatsby build && gatsby serve` and you can then inspect the content and URLs in your RSS file at `http://localhost:9000/rss.xml`.

-> NOTE: if your blog has custom permalinks, such as links without dates in them, you may need to [customize `gatsby-node.js`](https://github.com/gatsbyjs/gatsby-starter-blog/blob/master/gatsby-node.js#L57) to output the correct URLs in your RSS feed.
+> NOTE: if your blog has custom permalinks, such as links with or without dates in them, you may need to [customize `gatsby-node.js`](https://github.com/gatsbyjs/gatsby-starter-blog/blob/master/gatsby-node.js#L57) to output the correct URLs in your RSS feed.
+[Get in touch with us](/contributing/how-to-contribute/) if you need any help!

 ## Happy blogging!